memogarcia/doc-fzf/README.md

 # Doc-FZF: Modular CLI Documentation Fuzzy Finder

-Fuzzy Search documentation from the CLI
+Fuzzy Search documentation from the CLI and open them in the browser.

 See it in action here [https://terminalizer.com/view/2c3935cf1418](https://terminalizer.com/view/2c3935cf1418)